nelci592/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-core-2.1+-application.md

-will be initialized from __appSettings.json__ or           __appsettings.{EnvironmentName}.json__.
+will be initialized from __appSettings.json__  or           __appsettings.{EnvironmentName}.json__ .

-To activate JSON file configuration with a different name, for example, __reportingAppSettings.json__,           call the           [AddJsonFile](https://docs.microsoft.com/dotnet/api/microsoft.extensions.configuration.jsonconfigurationextensions.addjsonfile/)           extension method on an instance of           [ConfigurationBuilder](https://docs.microsoft.com/dotnet/api/microsoft.extensions.configuration.configurationbuilder).
+To activate JSON file configuration with a different name, for example, __reportingAppSettings.json__ ,           call the           [AddJsonFile](https://docs.microsoft.com/dotnet/api/microsoft.extensions.configuration.jsonconfigurationextensions.addjsonfile/)           extension method on an instance of           [ConfigurationBuilder](https://docs.microsoft.com/dotnet/api/microsoft.extensions.configuration.configurationbuilder).
 Here are the exact steps you may follow:

 1. Add a new __ResolveSpecificReportingConfiguration__  class as a separate file or in the               Startup.cs file (optional)

-    ````C#
+    ````c#
         static IConfiguration ResolveSpecificReportingConfiguration(IHostingEnvironment environment)
         {
             // If a specific configuration needs to be passed to the reporting engine, add it through a new IConfiguration instance.